mnelissen/coo/README.md

 `C_coo_class`, then perform a recursive search through the parent hierarchy.
 In this case, it is immediately found as the `C_coo_class` has a pointer to `B_coo_class`.

+### String/memory pool

+Many strings allocated by the parser have lifetime of the parser itself, like class names, field names etc. Therefore, there is a simple memory allocator in the parser, in the variables memblock / memptr / memavail.
+This also allows multiple string pointers to point to the same string memory without needing reference count, as all string memory is owned by the parser anyway.
+More dynamic strings like stack variable names are allocated with malloc / realloc / free.

 ## TODO

 * add syntax to zero-initialize a class automatically